Shelob9/jp-theme-bar/readme.txt

 = After installation =
-This plugin requires the plugin Theme Test Drive (http://wordpress.org/plugins/theme-test-drive/) Theme Test Drive is by Vladimir Prelovac (http://www.prelovac.com/vladimir/) If Theme Test Drive is installed THEME SWITCHING WILL NOT WORK
+This plugin requires the plugin Theme Test Drive (http://wordpress.org/plugins/theme-test-drive/) Theme Test Drive is by Vladimir Prelovac (http://www.prelovac.com/vladimir/) If Theme Test Drive is not installed THEME SWITCHING WILL NOT WORK

 In Apperance->JP THEME BAR you can specify the following settings:
 "Label For Theme Bar" - The text that will preceded the list of themes.
 For example, "Switch Themes."